duocircle/remoteauth-php-sdk/README.md

 ## How it works

-* Initialize a `Client` instance
+* Initialize a new `Client` instance.
-* When calling API methods, you must pass the user who you are authenticating as
+* When calling API methods, you must pass the `RemoteAuthUser` instance of the user you are authenticating as.
-* The Client will automatically attempt to refresh access tokens if they expire
+* The Client will automatically attempt to refresh access tokens if they expire.

-### Client Initialization
+### Client initialization

 You can create a new instance of a Client by passing the following options: